jporeilly/Ansible/Labs/01 Install & Configuration/05 Facts/facts.md

 ```
 Note: a bit over engineer'd but you hopefully get the idea..!
 Also you will need to switch to Python3..
+There's one more arg to add..  around ownership, so I'll leave you to try that one..

 ---